Powers of the Cartier operator on Artin-Schreier covers: Examples

-By Remark \ref{rmkaYn>aYn-1}, the lower bound reaches $g_Y-s_Y$ for some $n\leq g_Y-s_Y$, but generally $g_Y-s_Y$ is reached faster.
+By Remark~\ref{rmkaYn>aYn-1}, the lower bound reaches $g_Y-s_Y$ for some $n\leq g_Y-s_Y$, but generally it is reached faster than Remark~\ref{rmkaYn>aYn-1} prescribes.
 Looking at the upper bound $U^n(X,\pi)$, we see that $\sigma_p(d,i,n)$ vanishes for sufficiently large $n$.
 Then the upper bound converges to

 In line with this expectation, one would expect both bounds to be increasing as a function of $n$, with the distance between the bounds eventually decreasing.

 Computations that could not be done by hand have been done using Magma (\cite{MAGMA}).